DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 ## Self-Assessment Questionnaire

 Knowing how to get started can seem overwhelming at first.
 Thankfully, the PCI council has provided detailed reference guides and instructions<sup>[12](#cite-12)</sup>.
-All of these materials culminate to what is called your Self Assessment Questionnaire (SAQ).
+All of these materials culminate to your Self-Assessment Questionnaire.
 This form is essentially a checklist that you must complete and adhere to in order to obtain and maintain PCI compliance.

 Your credit card processor and acquiring bank are required to ask you for annual SAQ forms - if they haven’t asked yet, they will soon!